In this tutorial, we are going to learn few ways to list files in S3 bucket. In this series of blogs, we are using python to work with AWS S3.

 Conclusion

-In this blog, we have written code to list files/objects from the S3 bucket using Python and boto3.
-I hope you have found this helpful.
+In this blog, we have written code to list files/objects from the S3 bucket using python and boto3.
+I hope you have found this useful.
 You can find code from this blog in the GitHub repo.
 In the next blog, we will learn about the object access control lists (ACLs) in AWS S3.
 See you there 🙂